 Utilize Your Salespeople

-Do you have the right people promoting your product or service?
-Are they well-informed on the ins-and-outs of every facet of your business?
+Do you have a well-rounded group of people promoting your product or service?
+Are they knowledgeable on the ins-and-outs of every facet of your business?
 Do they all have the correct information for client discussions?
 Are they friendly and willing to start conversations with just about anyone?

 Start by inviting a conversant group of staff from various parts of your business because your outgoing employees can attract potential customers, while “all-knowing” staff members can step in when hard questions arise.
-Practice mock conversations before the show to help work out any kinks and identify harder questions that may come up.
-It is also vital to note that your salespeople are there to help promote your company and should be reluctant to sit down or eat while socializing with prospective clients and customers.
-You want your booth to be professional and welcoming rather than too casual and cluttered.
+Practice mock conversations before the show to help work out any kinks and to identify harder questions that may come up in conversation, then discuss which actions your staff needs to take to achieve your goals.

-Encourage your trade show staff to engage with people just walking by.
-A friendly hello can go a long way in attracting attention and starting conversations, as it might be the push that a customer needs to check out your booth and learn more about your company.
+You should also encourage your employees to engage with people walking by the booth.
+A friendly interaction can go a long way in starting conversations; it might be the push that an attendee needs to check out your booth and learn more about your company.

 Your highest value leads will be eagerly waiting to continue the conversation; be sure to follow up with them quickly after the show.
-Email them within a week with a personal follow up, continuing to grow your relationship by mentioning specific points of conversation and your thoughts about the event to show that you are interested in them.
-If it’s appropriate and you feel confident with the relationship, connect with them on LinkedIn to continue engaging with them.
+Email them within a week with a personal follow-up, continuing to grow your relationship by mentioning specific points of conversation and your thoughts about the event to show that you are interested in them.
+If it’s appropriate, and you feel confident with the relationship, connect with them on LinkedIn to continue engaging with them.
 Doing so can help solidify your connection and guide them through the marketing or sales funnel to becoming a customer.

-Direct mailings are also a key to keeping connected with leads after the event.
+Direct mail is also key to keeping connected with leads after the event.
 Send out postcards, like an image of you and other team members at the booth, to help them recall who you are.
-Thank everyone who attended and include a brief refresher about your company.
-This can make a big difference in how prospective customers view and remember your brand.
-Include your company’s website and contact information, and encourage people to visit or connect if they have any questions.
+Thank everyone who attended and include a brief refresher about your company, as this can make a big difference in how prospective customers view and remember your brand.
+Include your company’s website and contact information and encourage people to visit or connect if they have any questions.

-While trade shows involve time and planning, they don’t have to be stressful.
+While trade shows involve a lot of time and planning, they don’t have to be stressful!
 You want to market your business better, and we want to help.
-Our team of marketing strategists and creative designers can help optimize your booth for the best trade show experience.
-Contact us today, and let’s get started!